petmal/MindTrial/README.md

 ### 2. tasks.yaml - Task Definitions

-Defines what you want to test, including:
+Defines what you want to evaluate, including:

 - Questions/prompts for the AI
 - Expected answers